Trade Republic vs DEGIRO

 Trade Republic

-~2,000+ UCITS ETFs covering the major index strategies: MSCI World, S&P 500, FTSE All-World, EM, small-cap, sector, factor, and sustainable ETFs.
-Orders route through LS Exchange or XETRA.
+~2,700 UCITS ETFs covering the major index strategies: MSCI World, S&P 500, FTSE All-World, EM, small-cap, sector, factor, and sustainable ETFs.
+Also 7,500+ stocks, bonds, and derivatives.
+Orders route through Lang & Schwarz Exchange or XETRA.

 DEGIRO

-Connects to 18+ exchanges including Euronext, XETRA, LSE, NASDAQ, NYSE, Borsa Italiana. ~5,000+ ETFs and ETPs.
-Also covers individual bonds, options, futures, and leveraged products (with appropriate profile).
+Connects to 18+ exchanges including Euronext, XETRA, LSE, NASDAQ, NYSE, and Borsa Italiana.
+5,000+ ETFs and ETPs.
+Also covers bonds, options, futures, and leveraged products (with appropriate investor profile).
+You can choose which exchange to route your order to.

-Better if you need specific ETF share classes on particular exchanges, or if you invest in asset classes beyond vanilla index ETFs.
+Better if you need specific ETF share classes listed on particular exchanges, invest across multiple asset classes, or want granular execution control.

-UCITS note for EU investors: Most EU retail investors must use UCITS-compliant ETFs rather than US-domiciled funds due to PRIIPs/KID regulations.
+UCITS note for EU investors: Most EU retail investors must use UCITS-compliant ETFs due to PRIIPs/KID regulations — US-domiciled ETFs like SPY or VTI are generally not available.
 Both brokers carry UCITS ETFs.
-For the full picture on cost differences, see our UCITS vs US ETFs total cost drag study.
+For the full picture on how this affects costs, see our UCITS vs US ETFs total cost drag study.

 Banking features & fractional shares